lqsullivan/lqsullivan.github.io/pages/about.md

 I'm Logan.
 Right now I'm a statistician at Medtronic.
 I got my masters in statistics from the University of Minnesota, and before that I spent some time doing neurobiology research at Missouri State University.
 If you want to know more about my academic and profesional backgrounds, check out my Linkedin (see footer).

-In my spare time, I play ton of board games, read a bit, play clawhammer banjo, and work through a backlog of movies.
-If you're interested in what I'm into right now, try An Infamous Traffic/The Great Zimbabwe/1830, Void Star/The Crying of Lot 49, Rob Stenson/Rhiannon Giddens/Steve Martin, and My Dinner with Andre/M/Prisoners.
+In my spare time, I play ton of board games, read a bit, play clawhammer banjo, work through a backlog of movies, and try to document some of my other projects here.

 ## What's he doing here?